SciLifeLab/umi-transfer/README.md

 ### Binary Installation

-Binaries for `umi-transfer` are available for most platforms and can be obtained from the [Releases page on GitHub](https://github.com/SciLifeLab/umi-transfer/releases).
-Simply navigate to the Releases page and download the appropriate binary of a release for your operating system.
+Binaries for `umi-transfer` are available for most platforms and can be obtained from the [_Releases_ page on GitHub](https://github.com/SciLifeLab/umi-transfer/releases).
+Simply navigate to the releases and download the appropriate binary for your operating system.
 Once downloaded, you can place it in a directory of your choice and [optionally add the binary to your system's `$PATH`](https://astrobiomike.github.io/unix/modifying_your_path).

 ### Bioconda